 Signup bonuses are by far the fastest way to accrue a large number of miles, with many bonuses large enough to help you travel for free as soon as they post.
 Just remember to not spend more than you can repay simply to earn a signup bonus.
 Interest fees can easily eat into the value of your bonus and make it more difficult to pay down your debt.

 3. Use the right card

-If you’re planning to make a major purchase such as a car, boat or even furniture or appliances, use a credit card that will take full advantage of your purchase.
-Some cards offer even up to three times the bonus points for major purchases made with the card.
+If you’re planning to make a major purchase, like buying a new car, boat, or even furniture or appliances, use a credit card that will take full advantage of your purchase.
+Many cards will offer bonus rewards for purchases that fall into certain categories, which can be extremely valuable for big-ticket items.

 4. Watch for special offers

 In addition to special brand partnerships that can help you earn miles automatically when you sync your accounts, many airlines offer additional ways to earn extra miles through special offers.
 For example, your airline co-branded credit card may offer a few thousand miles for signing up an authorized user or referring a friend to apply for a card.

 Most of the credit card airline mile rewards points are good indefinitely.
 That may not be true, however, with the airline frequent flyer programs themselves.
 If you do plan to transfer points from a credit card reward plan to an airline frequent flyer program, be aware of mile expiration dates.

 Credit card airline miles are a great way to fly for practically free.
 Take full advantage of all the extra bonuses and ways to earn more miles.
 If you regularly use your airline miles credit card for the majority of your purchases, your miles will add up faster than you think.
 Soon you’ll be flying high and enjoying the rewards.

 Editorial Note: Opinions expressed here are author's alone, not those of any bank, credit card issuer, airlines or hotel chain, and have not been reviewed, approved or otherwise endorsed by any of these entities.